All Collections

 The SV25 Is not a life safety device, and does not satisfy the requirements to be used as an emergency carbon monoxide detector.

 CO is primarily a health risk when brief peak exposure is routine or levels in a space continue to rise or do not dissipate.
-Detection of singular large spikes do not always indicate a persistent problem or danger:

 This would equate to about 35 ppm over 5 minutes.
-If no other events occur the occupants of that room would have been exposed to
+If no other events occur, the occupants of that room would have been exposed to:

 • 2.917 ppm/hour